White smoke emerges

-White smoke emerges from the chimney on roof of the Sistine Chapel to signify there is a new pope
+from the chimney on the roof of the Sistine Chapel to signify to the

 The choice of Bergoglio was announced by French cardinal Jean-Louis Tauran with the Latin words "Annuntio vobis gaudium magnum.
 Habemus Papam" ("I announce to you a great joy.
 We have a pope")